 pick out the black flecks if desired, and proceed as usual.
 This gives

 complex smoky overtones.
-Much better than tasting like boiled eggplant
+Much better than tasting like cooked eggplant

 To avoid that over-mixed "peanut butter" consistency, I like to leave the

 eggplant meat almost alone.
-First eliminate long strands by slicing the
+No blenders.
+First eliminate long strands by

-cooked meat crosswise with a sharp knife while scraping it off the skins,
+slicing the cooked meat crosswise with a sharp knife while scraping it off

-then just stir it into tahini with a fork.
-Perhaps mash the largest lumps.
+the skins, then just stir it into tahini with a fork.
+Perhaps mash the

-Actual recipe: 1/4 cup tahini and one garlic clove for each largish
+Actual recipe: 1/4 cup tahini and one garlic clove for each large-ish

 eggplant, thinned with juice from half a large lemon.
 Some salt required